 Should You Tip Your Hairstylist in Cash?

-It’s a good idea to carry cash in small bills with you to the salon—especially if you aren’t aware of their tipping system.
+It’s a good idea to carry cash in small bills to the salon—especially if you aren’t aware of their tipping system.
 Some salons will accept your card to pay for the tips, but many smaller ones do not.
 If you use cash, the little tipping envelopes at the front desk come in handy.

 What if You Can’t Afford to Tip?